AmoghSheth/DisasterReady/README.md

 # DisasterReady

 A comprehensive disaster preparedness application built with React, TypeScript, and Vite.
-This app helps users prepare for and respond to natural disasters with real-time weather alerts, risk assessments, emergency planning, and resource mapping.
+This app helps users prepare for and resond to natural disasters with real-time weather alerts, risk assessments, emergency planning, and resource mapping.

 ## Features